YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 That becomes especially important when the plan changes after the donor area is examined in person.
 A change in graft number, hairline height, crown coverage, or medicine instruction should be translated before you agree, not summarized after the decision has already been made.

 Medication history is one of the easiest places for language problems to become medical problems.
 I need a clear written list of blood thinners, aspirin, blood pressure medicine, diabetes medicine, antidepressants, sleeping tablets, allergy medicines, steroids, biologic medicines, supplements, alcohol use, and any recent illness.
-Medicine names should be written clearly because brand names and pronunciations can change between countries.
+Medicine names should be written clearly because brand names and pronunciation can change between countries.
 When possible, include the generic name, active ingredient, dose, and a photo of the package or prescription label.
 You need to know which medicines to continue, which ones require review, and which changes need approval from the prescribing doctor.

 Do not rely on a hurried verbal summary if your health history is complex.
 Prepare a written medicine list with the medicine name, dose, timing, reason for use, and prescribing doctor instructions.
 If possible, bring recent blood test results and important medical letters in English or in a language the clinic can read accurately.
 Proper blood tests before hair transplant surgery protect both timing and safety.